jbcurtin/bert-etl/README.md

 $ PYTHONPATH='.' bert-runner.py -m demo -j sync_sounds -f
 ```

+## Release Notes

+### 0.2.1
+* Added Release Notes

+### 0.2.0

+* Added Redis Service auto run.
+Using docker, redis will be pulled and started in the background
+* Added Redis Service channels, sometimes you'll want to run to etl-jobs on the same machine

 ## Fund Bounty Target Upgrades

 Bert provides a boiler plate framework that'll allow one to write concurrent ETL code using Pythons' `microprocessing` module.
 One function starts the process, piping data into a Redis backend that'll then be consumed by the next function.
 The queues are respectfully named for the scope of the function: Work(start) and Done(end) queue.
 Please consider contributing to Bert Bounty Targets to improve this documentation